axu2/image-quilting/README.md

 >The method
 works directly on the images and does not require 3D information.

+In this repository, we will be implementing the paper using Python and NumPy.

 ## Algorithm

 The algorithm itself is basically: